DI-Fly: How (and Why) to Spool a Fly Reel

 Make sure the backing connects to the back of the fly line.
 The back portion of the fly line will always be the side that uncoils first from the fly line spool.
 Many fly line producers even mark this side.
 Since the fly line has a taper, it is vital to follow this for the fly line to cast correctly.
 Repeat the process of reeling line onto the reel that you did with the backing.

 Securely tied to backing with a nail knot, the fly line is the primary driver when casting flies and offers strength when playing fish.
-Fly line comes in various tapers for different casting situations, and designs that float and sink at multiple intervals for specific fly fishing situations.
+Fly line comes in various tapers for different casting situations.
+Some are designed to float on the water surface, called floating line, while others sink at multiple intervals and speeds.

-4. Connect the Leader to the Fly Line
+4. Connect the Tapered Leader to the Fly Line

 How Long Should a Leader be on a Fly Line?